 Clinic Fellows and Supervising Attorneys

-Jeremy Steckel worked as an associate at Milbank, Tweed, Hadley & McCloy from 2008 until joining the clinic in 2014, focusing on capital markets, finance and general corporate matters.
+Jeremy Steckel worked as an associate at Milbank, Tweed, Hadley & McCloy from 2008 until joining the Clinic during the Spring of 2014, focusing on capital markets, finance and general corporate matters.
 He regularly represented issuers and investment banks in international securities transactions, including numerous offerings issued or guaranteed by the Canadian or U.S. governments.
 His practice also included counseling clients in connection with ongoing SEC-disclosure obligations.
 Mr. Steckel received his BA from Tulane University in 2000 and his JD from American University in 2008.

 We want to do great work for our clients, focusing on providing practical and thoughtful support to non-profit and business leaders.
 As professors, we aim to give students opportunities to develop analytical, planning, editorial and counseling skills in the context of both live client projects and reality-grounded class work.
-It is important that we allow our students to see how business lawyers can serve the community through pro bono, board service, leadership and volunteer activities.
+It is important that we allow our students to see how business lawyers can serve the community by advising social enterprises and engaging in pro bono work, board service, leadership and volunteer activities.

 Requesting Legal Assistance

-If your organization seeks legal assistance with a business law matter, please complete this Request for Legal Assistance form and submit it along with the documents listed on the last page of the form.
-Please contact Stephanie Swanson (firstname.lastname@example.org) with any questions.
+If your organization is seeking legal assistance with a business law matter, please complete and submit this Request for Legal Assistance form along with the documents listed on the last page of the form.
+Please contact Jeremy Steckel (Jeremy.Steckel@nyu.edu) or Emily Winston (Emily.Winston@nyu.edu) with any questions.